mlanca-c/CS50-flappy_bird/flappy_bird-01/README.md

 ## Documentation

- * flappy_bird-01 allows us to "scroll" the background and foreground along the screen in order to simulate motion
+ * flappy_bird-01 allows us to "scroll" the background and foreground along the screen in order to simulate motion.

 # Cloning